petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/calendar/using-the-calendar-widget.md

 1. Pick a color to color code events whenever multiple calendar events are displayed at once.

-1. Decide if it's the user's *default calendar*, which is the one shown automatically whenever the widget is displayed.
+1. Decide if the calendar should be the user's default, automatically shown whenever the widget is displayed.

 1. Decide to enable ratings and comments on the calendar events.

 1. Configure visibility and permissions.

-   After the calendar is created, you can set permissions by clicking on the arrow to the right of the calendar's name and selecting *Permissions*.
+   After the calendar is created, set permissions by clicking on the arrow to the right of the calendar's name &rarr; *Permissions*.

    Read [Calendar Permissions Reference](#calendar-permissions-reference) to learn more about each permission.

+1. Click *Save*.

 ## Adding Events to a Calendar

 1. Click on any day in the main viewing area to open an event creation pop-up.
 If you've selected the *Day* or *Week* view, you can click on the specific time when your event begins.

-   Alternatively, you can click *Add Event*.
+   Alternatively, click *Add Event*.

    ![Click anywhere on the calendar and the event creation pop-up appears.
 Click *Edit* to specify details for your event.](./using-the-calendar-widget/images/02.png)